2025 Westcott North Annex

 BS, Economics, Florida State University

-As Proposal Development Coordinator, Mike serves as a consultant for faculty seeking external grant support.
+Mike serves as a consultant for faculty seeking external grant support.
 His main role is to help with planning, writing, and editing research proposals, with a special emphasis on multi-disciplinary and center-level projects.
-In 2016 Mike helped to coordinate FSU proposals to the Department of Energy’s Energy Frontier Research Centers, and National Science Foundation’s Materials Research Science and Education Center programs, as well as providing editing and planning services for numerous single-investigator proposals.
+In his time at FSU Mike has helped to coordinate proposals to the Department of Energy’s Energy Frontier Research Centers, and National Science Foundation’s Materials Research Science and Education Center, Engineering Research Center, Science and Technology Center programs, as well as providing editing and planning services for numerous single-investigator proposals.

-Mike joined OPD in 2015, after serving as a Policy Analyst and Program Manager for the Florida Office of Energy, specializing in alternative fuels and agricultural energy use.
+Mike joined ORD in 2015 after serving as a Policy Analyst and Program Manager for the Florida Office of Energy, specializing in alternative fuels and agricultural energy use.
 He successfully led project teams in grant applications to the US Department of Energy and Department of Agriculture, obtaining over $17 million for his projects.